Dr. Ambedkar National Memorial: Development as a memorial

-At the time of Ambedkar's birth cenetary in 1991, Ambedkarites demanded that the government acquire the house to build a memorial.
+At the time of Ambedkar's birth centenary in 1991, Ambedkarites demanded that the government acquire the house to build a memorial.
 More than a decade later, in 2003, the Bharatiya Janata Party (BJP)-led National Democratic Alliance government purchased the site to build a memorial.
 Prime Minister Atal Behari Vajpayee laid the foundation of the "Babasaheb Dr Ambedkar Parinirvan Sthal" at the site, planning to build a memorial and a museum.
 He conceived the site as a "pilgrimage where people from home and abroad would come to seek inspiration and learn how to eradicate social injustice."

 After the BJP lost the election in 2004, Vajpayee's project was stalled.
 The NDA government had set up a ₹ 100 crore fund, which the new Congress-led UPA government directed towards other projects.
 The building remained a makeshift memorial managed by the government-run Dr. Ambedkar Foundation.
 In 2007, Ambedkarites submitted a memorandum to the government demanding better maintenance of the site, but the memorial remained neglected.
 Subsequently, the government had the bungalow whitewashed, its galleries cleaned-up, and its lawns beautified.
 However, the project to develop the new memorial remained on hold.
 In 2011, Prime Minister Manmohan Singh directed a high-level committee to work on the new memorial.
 The committee submitted its report in 2012, and the work was assigned to Central Public Works Department in 2013.
 No actual work on the memorial commenced, and the Ambedkarites accused the UPA government of neglecting the memorial because of Ambedkar's contentious history with the Congress.